 Does the platform/tool allow teams and collaborators to easily communicate on the design screens?
 Having the freedom to invite, as many or as little collaborators to each of your prototypes is a plus point.
 Does it support real-time design collaboration?
 The ability to have your team and clients discuss, iterate and collaborate in real-time on a prototype upon the design screen is definitely a key feature to look out for.

-Feedback from your clients and team will surely bring many new design versions.
-Consequently, each feedback will provide a new design version and be maintaining these versions can be very difficult to manage especially when you are working with large projects when dealing with more than 50+ design screens.
+Feedback from your clients and team will surely spark creativity generating new design versions.
+Each feedback may provide new design version separately and maintaining these versions from every feedback can be very difficult to manage especially when you are working with large projects that deal with more than 50+ design screens.

 Does the platform/tool provide a design repository to maintain all versions?
 A good question when evaluating and selecting a tool/platform.
 One should consider whether it has a built-in version history control panel that is quick and easy to view their evolving design files?

 This is last but by no means least; how much does the tool/platform cost to use?
 Some providers charge licence fees, yearly subscriptions, rolling month contracts and many more.
 All pricing plans are different and are all based on the number of users as well as the number of add-on features that they are offering.
 In our opinion, we feel the best two pricing plans are your rolling month contract.
 In this contract, you can cancel at any time as you are not signed up for a long contract.
 Especially when you feel that this particular one is not right for you.
 We also believe the pricing should increase the number of users/projects.
 In this way, customers are only paying for what they are using.